 - For all cases involving sexual misconduct (as defined in Section F.), the student making the accusations will be notified of the outcome of the conduct hearing for the student that has been accused of the violations.

-- For all cases involving sexual misconduct, the student making accusations will have the right to appeal the outcome of the hearing through the outlined appeal procedures.
+- For all cases involving sexual misconduct, all students involved will have the right to appeal the outcome of the hearing through the outlined appeal procedures.